darbinreyes/subparprogrammer/Dijkstra/youtube/nu_lecture/lecture2/nu_lecture2.md

 so my new E becomes A and my new q becomes, of the lines sorry BC and, sorry, of the lines BE and CE the nearest to A,

-//b.39 [notice point E is assigned point A]
+//b.39 [notice in the image below that point E is assigned point A]
 ![b.39](b.39.png)

 so and now I will have P again.